adgpta/NuCLear/README.md

 ## Contact
-**_For any issues, queries or to add more features please contact the authors directly or open an issue**_
+For any issues, queries or to add more features please contact the authors directly or open an issue.

 ## How to cite